Fair Active Learning: Background

+Although our focus in this paper is on fairness based on model independence, in \S~\ref{sec:disc} we show how to extend our framework for other measures based on separation ($\hat{y}\bot S~|~ y$) and sufficiency ($y\bot S~|~ \hat{y}$) \cite{fairmlbook}.

-We develop our fairness model on the notion of {\em model independence} or {\em demographic parity} (DP) \cite{fairmlbook,vzliobaite2017measuring,narayanan2018translation,zafar2017fairness}, also referred by terms such as statistical parity \cite{dwork2012fairness,simoiu2017problem}, and disparate impact \cite{barocas2016big,feldman2015certifying,ayres2005three}. \techrep{We believe that machine learning practitioners are responsible to intervene in the modeling process (in different learning stages) to mitigate model disparities.} Given a classifier $C$ and a random point $\langle X,S\rangle$ with a predicted label $\hat{y} = C(X)$, DP holds iff $\hat{y}\bot S$ \cite{barocas2017fairness,fairmlbook}.
+Given a classifier $C$ and a random point $\langle X,S\rangle$ with a predicted label $\hat{y} = C(X)$, DP holds iff $\hat{y}\bot S$ \cite{barocas2017fairness,fairmlbook}.
 For a binary classifier, let $\hat{y}=1$ count as ``acceptance'' (such as receiving a loan).
-DP is the condition that requires the acceptance rate to be the same for all groups of $S$\techrep{ i.e. female or male in this case}.
-For a binary classifier and a binary sensitive attribute, the statistical independence of a sensitive attribute from the predicted label induces the following notions for DP: \begin{enumerate}[leftmargin=*] \item $\mathbb{P}(\hat{y}=1|S=0) = \mathbb{P}(\hat{y}=1|S=1)$: The probability of acceptance is equal for members of different demographic groups. \techrep{For instance, in Example~\ref{ex1} members of different race groups have an equal chance for being classified as low risk.} \item $\mathbb{P}(S=1|\hat{y}=1) = \mathbb{P}(S=1)$: If the population ratio of a particular group is $\rho$ (i.e. $\mathbb{P}(S=1))$, the ratio of this group in the accepted class is also $\rho$. \techrep{For instance, in Example~\ref{ex2}, let $\rho$ be the female ratio in the applicants' pool.
-Under DP, female ratio in the set of admitted applications for a loan equals to $\rho$.} \item $I(\hat{y};S) = 0$: Mutual information is the measure of mutual dependence between two variables.
-When $\hat{y}$ and $S$ are independent, their mutual information is zero. \techrep{That is, the conditional entropy $H(S|\hat{y})$ is equal to $H(S)$.} \item $cov(\hat{y},S) = 0$: {When $\hat{y}$ and $S$ are independent, $cov(\hat{y},S)$ is equal to zero.} \eat{The covariance between the target and sensitive features is zero.
+DP requires that the acceptance rate be the same for all groups of $S$ i.e. female or male in this case.
+For a binary classifier and a binary sensitive attribute, the statistical independence of a sensitive attribute from the predicted label induces the following notions for DP:

+\begin{enumerate}[leftmargin=*] \item $\mathbb{P}(\hat{y}=1|S=0) = \mathbb{P}(\hat{y}=1|S=1)$: The probability of acceptance is equal for members of different demographic groups.
+For instance, in Example~\ref{ex1} members of different race groups have an equal chance for being classified as low risk. \item $\mathbb{P}(S=1|\hat{y}=1) = \mathbb{P}(S=1)$: If the population ratio of a particular group is $\rho$ (i.e. $\mathbb{P}(S=1))$, the ratio of this group in the accepted class is also $\rho$.
+For instance, in Example~\ref{ex2}, let $\rho$ be the female ratio in the applicants' pool.
+Under DP, female ratio in the set of admitted applications for a loan equals to $\rho$. \item $I(\hat{y};S) = 0$: Mutual information is the measure of mutual dependence between two variables.
+When $\hat{y}$ and $S$ are independent, their mutual information is zero.
+That is, the conditional entropy $H(S|\hat{y})$ is equal to $H(S)$. \item $cov(\hat{y},S) = 0$: {When $\hat{y}$ and $S$ are independent, $cov(\hat{y},S)$ is equal to zero.} \eat{The covariance between the target and sensitive features is zero.
 Under DP $\hat{y}$ and $S$ are independent.
 As a result, the covariance $cov(\hat{y},S)$ is equal to zero.} \end{enumerate}